xtianus/yadaframework/docs/_sources/ajax.rst.txt

 Returning from the backend
 --------------------------
-Controllers can return a standard thymeleaf view (html/xml) or some JSON data.
+Controllers can return a standard thymeleaf view (html/xml), some JSON data or any other MIME type like a PDF or an excel file content.
 The resulting objects will be passed to any "successHandler" javascript method (see below) when they don't have other special meaning.